 Q: When will I find out if I am accepted to the program?

-A: Upon completion of a successful interview, final applicants will be selected and a letter within two weeks of spring grades posting for a fall program applicant and by mid-November for a spring program applicant.
+A: Upon completion of a successful interview, final applicants will be selected and an e-mail within two weeks of spring grades posting for a fall program applicant and by mid-November for a spring program applicant.

 Q: Is there a waiting list?

 A: We do not maintain a waiting list.

 Q: Can I reapply if I am not accepted the first time I apply?